nitram509/ntgrrc/README.md

 This tool is build with the Go programming language and pre-build binaries for Windows, Linux, and MacOSX are available for [download](https://github.com/nitram509/ntgrrc/releases).

-Just download the fitting binary for your operating system und put it somewhere in your PATH.
+Just download the fitting binary for your operating system and put it somewhere in your PATH.

 ## usage